CJSCommonPlatform/dependency-mapper-ui/README.md

 1. Context map file is at provided dmx.contexts.map.file, default is `/opt/contexts.json`.
 This can be overridden by sending the system property as a parameter  e.g.:

 `java -Ddmx.contexts.map.file='/home/robert/dev/dependency-mapper-ui/src/test/resources/contexts.json' -jar target/dependency-mapper-ui-0.0.1-SNAPSHOT.jar `
 2. RAML report dir is at provided dmx.raml.reports.dir, default is `/opt/raml-reports/`.
-This can be overridden by sending the system property as a parameter  e.g.:
+This can be overridden by sending the system property as a parameter (you must include the trailing slash) e.g.:

 `java -Ddmx.contexts.map.file='/home/robert/dev/dependency-mapper-ui/src/test/resources/contexts.json' -Ddmx.raml.reports.dir='/opt/ext-resources/' -jar target/dependency-mapper-ui-0.0.1-SNAPSHOT.jar `